Planning a Bali trip and not sure where to start? I’ve got you covered.

 Entrance fee: Day passes start from IDR 595,000 per adult, and IDR 495,000 per child.

-Good to know: Sustainability is at its heart, so Waterbom applies close-loop water system, and waste recycling and upcycling strategies.
+Good to know: Sustainability is at its heart, so Waterbom uses a closed-loop water system, and waste recycling and upcycling strategies.

 Address: Jl Kartika Plaza, Kuta